tydickinson29/Fires/README.md

 Fall: September, October, November

+During the summer of 2017, we used these fixed season boundaries.
+We then moved to using rolling three month timeframes beginning in the fall.
+The severe weather script utilizes fixed seasons whereas rolling three month severe weather accounts for all 12 consecutive three month periods.

 Storm reports (except Fire Weather) were gathered using the National Centers for Environmental Information's (NCEI) [Storm Events Database](https://www.ncdc.noaa.gov/stormevents/).